jcsombria/softwarelinks-ejs-matlabconnector/README.md

   - matlabcontrol (https://code.google.com/p/matlabcontrol/): is a Java API that allows for calling MATLAB from Java: spawn Matlab sessions, evaluate code and read/write variables to the workspace, etc.

 ## Installation
 To install the EJS MatlabConnector Element, copy the folder 'bin/softwarelinks/' to '$EJS/bin/extensions/model_elements'.
-It will be automatically load the next time EJS is opened.
+It will be automatically loaded by EJS.

 The RPC Matlab Server is contained in a runnable jar file 'bin/RpcMatlabServer.jar', so you only have to copy to your local drive and run it.
 By default, the server listen to the port 2055.